IATI/iati-publisher-docs/docs/bulk-import.rst

 Exporting your existing data
 ================
-As IATI Publisher's import functionality requires complete activities to be uploaded, it is normally easiest to create your activities in the IATI Publisher interface, then export them to have basic activity data pre-populated.
-Your data will be exported in the correct template format, which makes it easier to add to and re-upload without errors.
+As IATI Publisher's import functionality requires complete activities to be uploaded, it is normally easiest to export your activity data first, edit the exported data file, then re-import it.
+This means creating your activities manually in the IATI Publisher interface first.
+When you then export them, you will be able to add to or edit pre-populated activity data in your data template.
+This makes it easier to add to your activity data and re-upload the template without errors.

 1. On the activity listing page, select the activity (or activities) that you want to edit or add data to.
 2. Click the download icon to the left of the 'Publish Selected' button.